Pupil Premium

 • Support children and young people with parents in the regular armed forces.

-The pupil premium grant per pupil is as follows:
+The pupil premium grant per primary aged pupil is as follows:

 Disadvantaged pupils